-The Death Cap mushroom is likely the world’s deadliest, poisoning and killing more people every year than any other mushroom.
-Luckily, there’s finally a cure, but few doctors know about it.
+The death cap mushroom poisons and kills more people every year than any other mushroom.[[ok? or does the “likely” in your original mean that the totals aren’t well known enough to make Death Cap the winner?
+If so, we can add it back in before “poisons”—or is it that this mushroom kills more people in the US than any other type of mushroom?]]
+Luckily, there may finally be a cure—but few doctors know about it yet.

-When a person eats the Death Cap, Amanita phalloides, she typically doesn’t experience symptoms for at least six hours.
+When someone eats Amanita phalloides, she typically doesn’t experience symptoms for at least six hours.
 Sometimes symptoms take as many as 24 hours to manifest.
-Eventually she’ll suffer from abdominal pain that begins mild and turns severe, undergo multiple bouts of vomiting, and experience watery diarrhea described as “cholera like.”
-This unusual delay in sickness means she might not associate her symptoms with eating mushrooms, and may seek treatment for a more benign illness like stomach flu.
-To make matters worse, these external symptoms can lessen after several days, at which point she might appear to recover.
-After this so-called “honeymoon” phase, she might forget about eating mushrooms completely.
+Eventually she’ll suffer from abdominal pain that turns severe, vomiting, and diarrhea.
+This delay means she might not associate her symptoms with eating mushrooms and may seek treatment for a more benign illness like stomach flu.
+To make matters worse, these symptoms can lessen after several days.
+During this so-called “honeymoon” phase, she might forget about eating mushrooms completely.

 Meanwhile, the poison stealthily destroys her liver.
-In liver cells, the poison binds to and cripples the enzyme responsible for making new proteins.
+It binds to and disables an enzyme responsible for making new proteins.
 Without this enzyme, cells can’t function, and liver failure results.
-And without proper treatment, or if treatment is too far delayed, the victim can experience rapid organ failure, coma, and death.
+Without proper, prompt treatment, the victim can experience rapid organ failure, coma, and death.

-A few mouthfuls of raw Death Cap can reap death, and there’s no way to prepare the mushroom to make it less potent, either.
+A few mouthfuls of raw death cap mushroom can kill.

-A few extremely adventurous mushroom connoisseurs have successfully removed toxins from slightly poisonous mushrooms such as the Fly Agaric, Amanita muscaria.
-Fly Agaric is the archetypal red and white polka dotted mushroom beloved by Nintendo video game enthusiasts and nature artists.
-Cooking this mushroom thoroughly in a large amount of water, and tossing the water, removes the water-soluble toxins so the nutty-tasting mushroom can be enjoyed with no harm.
+A few extremely adventurous mushroom connoisseurs have successfully removed toxins from slightly poisonous mushrooms such as the fly agaric, Amanita muscaria.
+Fly agaric is the archetypal red and white polka dotted mushroom beloved by Nintendo video game enthusiasts and nature artists.
+Cooking this mushroom thoroughly in a large amount of water removes the water-soluble toxins so the nutty-tasting mushroom can be enjoyed with no harm.

-Despite old wives’ tales to the contrary, the Death Caps’ deadliest toxins, called “amatoxins,” can’t be removed this way.
+Despite folk lore to the contrary, the death caps’ deadliest toxins, called amatoxins, can’t be removed this way.
 Nor can amatoxins be destroyed by any conventional cooking method, such as boiling or baking.
-Freeing or drying the mushrooms also fails to remove any amount of amatoxin, instead only preserving the mushroom to wreak havoc later.
+Freezing or drying the mushrooms also fails to remove any amount of amatoxin, instead preserving the mushroom to wreak havoc later.

-The secret of amatoxins’ resilience is in their chemical structure: a bunch of chains of the usual elemental suspects (carbon, nitrogen, oxygen, and hydrogen), hanging off two carbon rings held together by a bridge.
-This particular bridge involves sulfur and tryptophan.
-On its lonesome, L-tryptophan is an essential amino acid found in poultry and fish.
-In amatoxins, tryptophan combines with sulfur and other elements to form the hyper-strong bridge that makes amatoxins so hearty.

-Once ingested, the amatoxins retain their Herculean poisoning potential.

-“They’re completely unaffected by the normally denaturing, acidic environment of the stomach,” explains S. Todd Mitchell MD, MPH, the principal investigator of a nationwide open clinical trial to treat amatoxin poisoning.
-“They are completely un-phased by the digestive proteases that we secrete from the pancreas.
-And once absorbed, unlike most other molecules, [it undergoes] no metabolic transformation or detoxification by the liver or by any other organ.”
+[[I suggest adding the “why so common” part of the story here.
+I pasted in text from the other document]]

+Many people who suffer from death cap poisoning claim the mushroom was by far the most delicious they’d ever eaten.
+It doesn’t taste remotely like death—many people who are poisoned claim the mushroom was the most delicious they’d ever eaten.

+Its appearance doesn’t scream deadly, either: Its early “button” stage closely resembles immature edible white species, including the common field mushroom Agaricus campestris.
+Full-size Amanita phalloides is reminiscent of other innocuous mushrooms.
+In California, a number of immigrants have erroneously harvested the mushroom, confusing it with the edible paddy straw mushroom Volvariella volvacea, which is harvested in Asia.

+[[these are great details and quotes but unfortunately are slightly too technical for our audience]]

+[[we’ll have a section break here]]

-Upon ingestion of Death Cap, or any other mushroom that contains amatoxins, about sixty percent of the amatoxins travel directly to the liver.
-There, the poison hitchhikes into the liver via transport proteins on liver cells, or hepatocytes.
-Poisoned hepatocytes will spit out amatoxins into the nearby gall bladder, where the amatoxins get incorporated into bile salts, and are sent out to the blood.
+Upon death cap ingestion, about 60 percent of the amatoxins travel directly to the liver.
+Poisoned liver cells spit out amatoxins into the nearby gall bladder, where the amatoxins get incorporated into bile salts and are sent out into the blood.
 The poisoning cycle repeats when the bile salts bring the amatoxins back to the liver.
-When the liver fails, the kidneys soon follow.